OWASP/owasp-summit-2017/content/participant/remote/Rahul-Raghavan.md

 chapter-leader  :
 when-day        :
 status          : need-content
-working-sessions: Agile Practices for Security Teams,Integrating Security into a Sales Channel,Define Agile Security Practices,Using Security Risks to Measure Agile Practices,BDD for Cloud Security,Writing Security Tests
+sessions: Agile Practices for Security Teams,Integrating Security into a Sales Channel,Define Agile Security Practices,Using Security Risks to Measure Agile Practices,BDD for Cloud Security,Writing Security Tests
 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---